 During any other period of authorised leave of absence the member may elect to continue with any pre-existing A V C / S C A V C contracts entered into after 31 March 2014 and, if the member does so, the employer must meet cost of the employer element of any S C A V C. However, in reality this is not an option on the payroll as there is no pay from which to collect A V Cs / S C A V Cs.

+Life assurance AVCs and unpaid periods

+If the member is paying A V Cs for additional life assurance cover, they will have to make arrangements to continue to pay the life assurance A V Cs during any period when there is not enough pay to cover them if they wish to ensure their A V C life assurance cover does not lapse.

 See section 6.4 for A V C / S C A V C contracts entered into before 1 April 2014.

 6. 2008 Scheme data